modofunjs/modofun/README.md

 exports.handler = modofun(myModule, { type: 'gcloud' })
 ```

+There is also a plugin to collect latency data (traces) from your modofun application on Google Stackdriver: [modofun-trace-agent-plugin](https://github.com/fptavares/modofun-trace-agent-plugin).

 ### AWS Lambda

 Applications of type `aws` creates a handler for AWS Lambda using API Gateway events.